 Quick Answer

-There is no live leader yet because the tournament has not started, so every player begins level on zero goals.
-The clearest pre-tournament favourite is Kylian Mbappe after winning the 2022 Golden Boot with eight goals, though Harry Kane and Erling Haaland are close behind in the pre-kickoff conversation.
+There is no live leader yet because every player starts on zero goals.
+FIFA has not announced an official shortlist, but Kylian Mbappe remains the clearest reference point after winning the 2022 adidas Golden Boot with eight goals.

 |---|---|---|---|---|